Mississippi prosecutor who worked on Emmett Till’s reopened investigation dies

 A Mississippi prosecutor who worked on the reopened investigation into Emmett Till’s 1955 killing has died.

-Joyce Chiles died at age 67 on Thursday after a battle with lung cancer.
-Ms Chiles was the first Black person and woman to hold the position in the three Mississippi Delta counties of Leflore, Washington and Sunflower when she was elected in 2003.
+Joyce Chiles died at age 67 after a battle with lung cancer.
+Ms Chiles was the first Black person and woman to become a prosecutor in the three Mississippi Delta counties of Leflore, Washington and Sunflower when she was elected in 2003, the Associated Press reported.

+In 2007, Ms Chiles presented a grand jury with evidence obtained in the years-long reopened investigation into Emmett Till’s death.
+The attempt to issue indictments against anyone was unfruitful, but Ms Chiles commended the jury for not rushing to file charges “based solely on the emotion and rage that they felt.”

+″We are justice seekers and not head hunters,″ Ms Chiles told the AP at the time.

-Ms Chiles’ funeral services were held on Monday.
+Ms Chiles died at a hospital in Ruleville on 22 September.
+Her funeral services were held on Monday in Itta Bena.

 More follows ...